-Take 6-inch (15 cm.) cuttings from the tips of vigorous side branches.
+Take 6 inch (15 cm.) cuttings from the tips of vigorous side branches.
 Clip each one off just below a leaf node.
 Remove all of the shoots on the lower half of the cutting.
 Dab growth hormone on the nodes and dip the cut end in the hormone as well, then insert the cutting, bottom first, into the wet sand.
-The portion that still have leaves should stand above the soil line.
+The portion that still has leaves should stand above the soil line.

 Keep the cutting misted with water and cover its pot with a plastic bag to hold the moisture in.
 Add water if the top inch (2.5 cm.) of soil gets dry.

 Roots should appear within three weeks.
 You can test for them by lightly tugging the plant.
 If it offers resistance, it has rooted.
 Wait another two weeks, then transfer the barberry into a small container with potting soil.
 Move to a garden bed in fall.